iqbal-lab-org/ivcfmerge/README.md

 * All input VCFs are positionally sorted, and the values for the FILTER column of each position are the same for all samples.
 * All input VCFs have the same headers and the same number of positions.
+* All input VCFs have the FORMAT column.

 ## 3. Usage